jzm0223/COMP-6000-Semester-Project/README.md

 ## Proposal

 The website will be developed for the Auburn community.
 There will be various pages for users to interact with.

-Design Requirements:
+###Design Requirements:

-Create account page: for new users to create an account Login page: for existing users to log in to their account Interests page: for existing users to add their interests to their profile Community page: for existing users to view other users in the community with similar interests Recommendations page: for existing users to view recommendations based on shared interests with other people in the community Meetings page: for groups to post their event details We will need a database to store the users’ account information.
+-Create account page: for new users to create an account -Login page: for existing users to log in to their account -Interests page: for existing users to add their interests to their profile -Community page: for existing users to view other users in the community with similar interests -Recommendations page: for existing users to view recommendations based on shared interests with other people in the community
+-Meetings page: for groups to post their event details -I will need a database to store the users’ account information.

-Development Requirements:
+###Development Requirements:

-XML: to store the data
+-XML: to store the data
-JSP: to implement login functionality
+-JSP: to implement login functionality
-MySql: to create the database
+-MySql: to create the database